svfukuyoshi/MelcoExam/README.md

 # MelcoExam
 sakura.fukuyoshi

-open terminal
+Open terminal

-npm install
+> npm install

+## How to run local server

+> cd server

+> node index.js

-How to run emulator
+## How to run emulator

-For Android
+### For Android

-go to mobile directory
+Go to mobile directory

-cd mobile
+> cd mobile

+> npx react-native start

-then run android by typing
+Then run android by typing

-yarn android
+> yarn android

-or

-npx react-native android

-For iOS
+### For iOS

-go to mobile directory by typing
+Go to mobile directory by typing

-cd mobile
+> cd mobile

-then type
+Then type

-pod install --project-directory=ios
+> pod install --project-directory=ios

+> npx react-native start

-after doing it, type this to run on emulator
+After doing it, type this to run on emulator

-yarn ios
+> yarn ios